-Much like TransferWise, CurrencyFair's peer-to-peer service allow people to trade currency directly with each other, instead of making these transfers through a bank.
+Much like Wise (formerly known as TransferWise), CurrencyFair's peer-to-peer service allow people to trade currency directly with each other, instead of making these transfers through a bank.
 It saves you a lot of money, it is much cheaper than the banks.

 It was established in 2009 and its headquarters are in Dublin, Ireland and it has processed $15 billion in money transfers.
 It now employs over 60 people across its offices in Ireland, the UK, Singapore, Hong Kong and Australia.